Coconut Macaroons

 - maple syrup – pure maple syrup is the perfect natural sweetener to use because it’s liquid.

-- dairy-free chocolate chips (optional for drizzle) – I love Lily’s chocolate chips for a low-sugar option and Enjoy Life chocolate chips for a dairy-free/soy-free option.
+- dairy-free chocolate chips – this is optional, but I love the macaroons with a chocolate drizzle.
+I love Lily’s chocolate chips for a low-sugar option and Enjoy Life dark chocolate chips for a dairy-free/soy-free option.

 How to Store Coconut Macaroons